keitaroyam/servalcat/docs/spa_examples/chrmine.rst

     * Final Summary *

     Rmsd from ideal
-      bond lengths: 0.0062 A
+      bond lengths: 0.0101 A
-      bond  angles: 1.315 deg
+      bond  angles: 1.871 deg

     Map-model FSCaverages (at 1.95 A):
-     FSCaverage(full) =  0.8399
+     FSCaverage(full) =  0.8522
-    Cross-validated map-model FSCaverages:
-     FSCaverage(half1)=  0.7856
-     FSCaverage(half2)=  0.7614
      Run loggraph refined_fsc.log to see plots

     ADP statistics
-     Chain A (2400 atoms) min= 20.9 median= 48.1 max=189.7 A^2
+     Chain A (4708 atoms) min= 23.5 median= 57.8 max=146.9 A^2

-    Weight used: 0.830999970
+    Weight used: 7.430e-01
-                 If you want to change the weight, give larger (looser restraints) or smaller (tighter) value to --weight_auto_scale=.
+                 If you want to change the weight, give larger (looser restraints) or smaller (tighter) value to --weight=.

-    Open refined model and diffmap.mtz with COOT: coot --script refined_coot.py
+    Open refined model and refined_diffmap.mtz with COOT: coot --script refined_coot.py

-    List Fo-Fc map peaks in the ASU: servalcat util map_peaks --map diffmap_normalized_fofc.mrc --model refined.pdb --abs_level 4.0
+    List Fo-Fc map peaks in the ASU: servalcat util map_peaks --map refined_diffmap_normalized_fofc.mrc --model refined.pdb --abs_level 4.0
     =============================================================================

 .. _chrmine-check-fsc:

 Check FSC
 ~~~~~~~~~
-You can use loggraph command from CCP4 to see map-model FSC vs resolution.
+Use the loggraph command from CCP4 to see the map-model FSC vs resolution curve.

 .. code-block:: console